RedesignScience/openmm-cpp-forces/docs/pythonapi/index.rst

 .. code-block:: python

-    import openmm as mm
     import openmmcppforces

-    force = openmmcppforces.CompositeRMSDForce()

-This is the implemented subclass of :OpenMM:`Force`:
+These are the implemented subclasses of :OpenMM:`Force`:

 .. toctree::
     :titlesonly: